Articles of Incorporation Template

 To draft your own copy of your Articles of Incorporation, you can download our Articles of Incorporation template to use as a foundation.

-Once filled out, make sure you file it with the correct state agency.
+Once filled out, make sure you file it with the correct state agency and pay any applicable filing fees.

 It's highly recommended to have the document reviewed by a legal professional before submitting it.